Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 Even though an official ontology for the items in wikidata does not exist, there are still "classifying" properties/classifiers (e.g InstanceOf, SubclassOf, memberOf etc.).
 The values of those properties are classes.
 Items that belong to the same class often by nature have a lot in common.
 This makes knowing an item's classifiers and their concrete values very useful for suggesting properties.
 Therefore a selection of widely used/important classifiers could be suggested as initial properties to a users that wants to create a new item.
 The idea is that after the property value was filled in, the user can profit from the derived suggestions during further editing.

-Since there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers - a few thoughts regarding this issue:
+Due to the fact that there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers - a few thoughts regarding this issue:
-* Only properties with the item type should be considered a potential classifier due to the fact that a class thatr is used as the value for a classifier is most likely going to be represented by an item in wikidata
+* Only properties with the type 'item' should be considered a potential classifier since a class that is used as the value for a classifier is most likely going to be represented by an item in wikidata.
+* Classifier conceptually group similiar objects together.
+So in order to decide if a property is potentially used as classifiers it is a good idea to compare items that have the same value for this property and look for patterns like for example common properties or property values.

 **2) Suggesting properties for an item based on its preexisting properties**